chris-hzc/chris-hzc.github.io/_pages/about.md

 # 🔥 News
 <div class="news-container">
   <ul>
+    <li> 📖 2025.02: New preprint:  <a href="https://arxiv.org/abs/2502.00834">Boosting Adversarial Robustness and Generalization with Structural Prior. </a></li>
     <li> 🎉 2025.01: Our paper <a href="https://arxiv.org/abs/2410.04577">"Robustness Reprogramming for Representation Learning"</a> is accepted by ICLR 2025.
 See you in Singapore!
 It explores an intriguing and fundamental open challenge in Trustworthy AI: Given any well-trained deep learning model, can it be reprogrammed to enhance its robustness? </li>
     <li> 📖 2024.12: New preprint: Post-hoc Interpretability Illumination for Scientific Interaction Discovery.  <a href="https://arxiv.org/abs/2412.16252">https://arxiv.org/abs/2412.16252</a></li>
     <li> 📖 2024.11: New preprint: Exploring the Potentials and Challenges of Using Large Language Models for the Analysis of Transcriptional Regulation of Long Non-coding RNAs.  <a href="https://arxiv.org/abs/2411.03522">https://arxiv.org/abs/2411.03522</a></li>